Astronomical Dating and the Internal Chronology of the Pentateuch: Chronology of Abraham

 \begin{verse} Gen 22:11-13 And the angel of the LORD called unto him out of heaven, and said, Abraham, Abraham: and he said, Here [am] I. And he said, Lay not thine hand upon the lad, neither do thou any thing unto him: for now I know that thou fearest God, seeing thou hast not withheld thy son, thine only [son] from me.
 And Abraham lifted up his eyes, and looked, and behold behind [him] a ram caught in a thicket by his horns. \end{verse}

 \begin{quote} -2414/4/13

-Northern equinox, partial eclipse just before sunrise, predicted via the 19-year Metonic cycle by the -2433 eclipse announcing Isaac's birth.
-The Sun (Isaac, as the ``glory of God'') is bound at the crossing of the ecliptic and the celestial equator, while the Moon (Abraham, as the ``hand of God'') slowly backs away from it.
+Northern equinox, annular eclipse just before sunrise, predicted via the 19-year Metonic cycle by the -2433 eclipse announcing Isaac's birth.
+At sunrise, the Sun in Taurus (Isaac, as the ``glory of God'', in the role of sacrificial ox) is bound at the crossing of the ecliptic and the celestial equator, while the Moon (Abraham, as the ``hand of God'') slowly backs away from it.
 In the background, Aries (``a ram'') touches the celestial equator with its horn (the star Hamal).
 Abraham is 118 years old at the time of the omen. \end{quote}

+The sixth-century synagogue of Beth Alpha includes among its mosaics a zodiac wheel, and a depiction of the binding of Isaac [15].
+Just below the line of the horizon, while Abraham approaches the bound Isaac, a radiating disc is covered by a dark silhouette, from which protrudes the hand of God, carrying the inscription ''do not raise".

 \begin{verse} Gen 22:15 And the angel of the LORD called unto Abraham out of heaven the second time.\end{verse}

 \begin{quote} -2406 4/14